About Channel 35

 GLV Latrobe Valley, Traralgon, Vic.

 Michael is an Associate Member of Macquarie University's Centre for Media History, Australia's only centre dedicated to the history of the media and history in the media.
-Click here to learn more about the background to my research.
+He is also an accredited Professional Historian (MPHA) with Professional Historians Australia.
+Click here to learn more about the background to his research.

 The content of this website will expand over time to include excerpts from my research, a photo gallery and interactive features.
 Please feel free to forward ideas and suggestions using the Contact form.